Other Funds for Open Access

-Notify email@example.com of accepted papers, books, or book chapters and the Library will organise any relevant payments.
+Notify email@example.com of accepted publications.
 Ideally include the publication name, title of publication, and award numbers that will be acknowledged in the email.

-Wellcome Trust also require open access for books and book chapters from grants awarded after 1st October 2013 and for existing grantholders from October 2014.
+Wellcome Trust require open access for books and book chapters from grants awarded after 1st October 2013 and for existing grantholders from October 2014.
 The University has a budget to cover Wellcome Trust open access costs for papers.
-For books and book chapters the library have to apply to Wellcome for open access support on a case-by-case basis.
+For books and book chapters the library will apply to Wellcome for open access support on a case-by-case basis.

 Note that Wellcome Trust Open Access fund will only pay the open access costs.
-If there are costs for page, colour or supplmental services authors are directed to use the inflation/flexible funding allowance included in thier grants.
-You may quote your finance system project number and confirm that the library can charge the costs to the account.
+If there are costs for page, colour or supplemental services authors are directed to use the inflation/flexible funding allowance included in grants.

 COAF - Datasets submission cost

-If the cost of submitting data to services such as Dryad is included in the invoice for the APC from the publisher then this can be a charge against the COAF block award (e.g. http://datadryad.org/pages/integratedJournals) however if this is a separate charge levied by the data service the cost cannot be met from the block grant.
+If the cost of submitting data to services such as Dryad is included in the invoice from the publisher then this can be charged to the COAF block award; however, if this is a separate charge levied by the data service the cost cannot be met from the block grant.

-In cases where the data submission fee to such services cannot be met from the block grant, Wellcome-funded authors can use the Flexible Funding Allowance provided on their Trust grant to cover this cost; where the grantholder has not requested costs associated with their data management and sharing plans in their original research application submitted to the Trust - www.wellcome.ac.uk/About-us/Policy/Spotlight-issues/Data-sharing/Guidance-for-researchers/index.htm#seven
+In cases where the data submission fee to such services cannot be met from the block grant, Wellcome-funded authors may be able to use the Flexible Funding Allowance provided on their Trust grant to cover this cost where the grantholder has not requested costs associated with their data management and sharing plans in their original research application submitted to the Trust - www.wellcome.ac.uk/About-us/Policy/Spotlight-issues/Data-sharing/Guidance-for-researchers/index.htm#seven

 Breast Cancer Now

 Breast Cancer Now left the Charity Open Access Fund in September 2016.
 They require deposit of manuscripts in PubMed within 12 months of publication.
-They allow grant funds to be used for open access costs, for further information please read their Open Access Policy.
+They allow grant funds to be used for open access costs.

-Please email firstname.lastname@example.org of any articles, conference proceedings, books or book chapters at acceptance for publication and we will guide you through the open access process.
+Please email firstname.lastname@example.org of any articles or conference proceedings at acceptance for publication and we will guide you through the open access process.

 Chief Scientist's Office Scotland (CSO)

-Please email email@example.com at acceptance and we will check if CSO agree to pay the open access costs.
+Please email email@example.com when your publication is accepted and we will check if CSO will pay the open access costs.

 The Leverhulme Trust